-(G) Commencing with the 2023-24 school year, a one-semester course in ethnic studies, in either the subject of social studies or English, based on the model curriculum developed pursuant to Section
+(G) Commencing with the 2023-24 school year, a one-semester course in ethnic studies, in either the subject of social studies or English, based on the model curriculum developed pursuant to Section 51226.7.

-51226.7.
 A local educational agency may require a full-year course in ethnic studies at its discretion pursuant to paragraph (2).

-Status: Referred to the Committee on Appropriations (13 March 2019); referred to Committee on Appropriations Suspense File (3 April 2019).
+Status: Referred to Committee on Appropriations Suspense File (3 April 2019).